Benjamin Looi

 The Foreground Service Problem

-The hardest part of this project wasn't the WOL protocol — that's just a UDP broadcast with a specific byte pattern.
-The real challenge was keeping the HTTP server alive on Android.
-Modern Android aggressively kills background processes, and every major version adds new restrictions.
+The WOL protocol was the easy part: a UDP broadcast with a specific byte pattern.
+The hard part was keeping the HTTP server alive on Android.
+Modern Android kills background processes aggressively, and each major version adds new restrictions.

 I built the relay on react-native-background-actions, which creates a foreground service with a persistent notification.
 On Android 13+ the app needs runtime POST_NOTIFICATIONS permission before it can even show the notification, and on Android 14 it needs FOREGROUND_SERVICE_DATA_SYNC specifically declared.
 Getting the service to survive device sleep, battery optimization, and user-initiated task kills required wake locks, proper onTaskRemoved handling, and prompting users to exempt the app from battery optimizations.

-The auto-start on boot feature uses a BootCompletedReceiver that re-launches the relay when the device restarts — so once configured, you can forget about it.
+The auto-start feature uses a BootCompletedReceiver to relaunch the relay when the device restarts.
+Once configured, the phone can sit plugged in and keep serving requests.

 The Web Dashboard

-While the Android app handles configuration and status, the real interface for day-to-day use is a web dashboard served directly from the phone.
-It's a Vite + React app bundled into the APK's assets directory, so when the relay is running you just visit http://<phone-ip>:<port>/ from any browser.
+The Android app handles configuration and status, but the day-to-day interface is a web dashboard served from the phone.
+It is a Vite + React app bundled into the APK assets directory.
+When the relay runs, you visit http://<phone-ip>:<port>/ from any browser.

-The dashboard lets you save devices with their MAC addresses, give them friendly names, and wake them with a single click.
-It also polls device status via ICMP ping every 30 seconds, so you get real-time green/red indicators showing which machines are online.
-For a tool I built primarily for myself, having a proper UI made it significantly more pleasant to use than just curling endpoints.
+The dashboard lets you save devices with MAC addresses, name them, and wake them with one click.
+It also polls device status with ICMP ping every 30 seconds, so the dashboard shows which machines are online.
+For a tool I built for myself, the UI made it much nicer than curling endpoints.

 Networking Model